jmgs7/SC_pipeline/README.md

 # SC_pipeline.

-A collection of Rmarkdowns implementing a scRNA-seq workflow based on Seurat and other tools.
+A collection of Rmarkdowns implementing a scRNA-Seq workflow based on Seurat and other tools.